 The motor is beneath the deck, like with previous folding treadmills.
 The T618’s motor hood is lower than others we’ve seen, so your foot won’t graze it when running.

-Like any treadmill, there is some noise from foot contact during running, which is louder than walking though overall, this is a quiet machine.
+Like any treadmill, there is some noise from foot contact during running, which is louder than walking, though this is a quiet machine overall.
 The machine is significantly louder when inclined, perhaps because the deck pivots up, preventing noise from being trapped beneath.

 Speed & Incline

 The running deck inclination is motorized and may be altered from 0 to 15% automatically or manually.

 We can have various combinations by fine-tuning or adjusting fast set speed and incline buttons from 2 to 12 mph in 2 mph increments and inclination from 0 to 15%

 Two 3.75′′ and 5.5′′ blue backlit LCDs show workout progress.

 The 3.75″ top monitor shows the exercise objective, user fitness score, and pacer positioning.

 The 5.5″ bottom displays program profiles, running time, distance run/lap, heart rate, calories burnt, running speed, incline %, and pace.